sklarow/WileyQATechnicalTest/README.md

  **Then** I see "Allan Sklarow" on the main page

 ## The approach:
-I could used RobotFramework to do this, but I made a very simple code using Python and the POM pattern, that I think is more suitable for the assessment!
+I could use RobotFramework to do this, but I made a very simple code using Python and the POM pattern, that I think is more suitable for the assessment!
 - The **locators** are at Resources/Locators
 - The **Test Data** (login, URL, etc) are at Resoures/TestData
 - For simplicity, I put all the 3 **Page Objects** in one file Resources/PO/Pages